-- The course will be conducted in Italian.
-Student's text will included: - Reading comprehension, summaries and short compositions.
-The assignment will deal with a small research on a cultural topic. - The final oral presentation will be on a topic chosen by students among the ones covered in class.
-A list of possible topics will be posted on blackboard.
-This is a course requirement.
-No substitution for another assignment or test will be allowed. - In class participation comprises of students' partaking and actively contributing to in-class activities and conversations, and brief at home research assignments (compiti) to be discussed in class.
+- The course will be conducted in Italian. - Tests will include: - Reading comprehension, summaries, short compositions and vocabulary. - The final assignment will deal with a small research on a cultural topic. - The final oral presentation will be on a topic chosen by students or chosen from a list of topics.
+Preparation begins early and support will be provided throughout the semester. - In class participation comprises of students' partaking and actively contributing to in-class activities and conversations, and brief at home research assignments (compiti) to be discussed in class. - Informal compiti will be returned with suggestions for improvement and an opportunity to re-write.
+In this case the student will receive a ✓+ (or ✓++ if the re-write is excellent) towards participation.